-We charter certain of our vessels pursuant to short-term time charters, although we have also entered into long-term time charters ranging in duration on commencement of the time charter from 16 months to 62 months.
+We charter certain of our vessels pursuant to short-term time charters, although we have also entered into long-term time charters of up to 61 months.
 Although significant exposure to short-term time charters is not unusual in the dry bulk shipping industry, the short-term time charter market is highly competitive and spot market charter hire rates (which affect time charter rates) may fluctuate significantly based upon available charters and the supply of, and demand for, seaborne shipping capacity.
 While the short-term time charter market may enable us to benefit in periods of increasing charter hire rates, we must consistently renew our charters and this dependence makes us vulnerable to declining charter rates.
 As a result of the volatility in the dry bulk carrier charter market, we may not be able to employ our vessels upon the termination of their existing charters at their current charter hire rates.
-The dry bulk carrier charter market is volatile, and in the recent past, shortterm time charter and spot market charter rates for some dry bulk carriers declined below the operating costs of those vessels before rising.
+The dry bulk carrier charter rates for some dry bulk carriers declined below the operating costs of those vessels before rising.
 We cannot assure you that future charter hire rates will enable us to operate our vessels profitably, or to pay dividends.